dortania/OpenCore-Install-Guide/AMD/AMD-config.md

    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM.
 AMD users can ignore
 * **AppleXcpmExtraMsrs**: NO
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
+* **AppleXcpmForceBoost**: NO
+   * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
+Main Xeons benifit from this
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops.
 To be used in tandom with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
 * **DisableIOMapper**: NO
    * Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems.
 Effects on AMD systems vary so recommended to disable SVM(SecureVirtualMachine) in BIOS
 * **ExternalDiskIcons**: YES
    * External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.
+* **IncreasePciBarSize**: NO
+   * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
+Some X99 boards may require this, you'll generally expereince a kernel panic on IOPCIFamily if you need this
 * **LapicKernelPanic**: NO
    * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES